 Our cash contract commitments consist of contracts in various stages of completion related to infrastructure development within our industrial developments and entitlement costs related to our industrial and residential development projects.
+If the work contracted for is ultimately not performed or is completed at a cost less than originally contracted, we are not obligated to pay the original committed amount.
 At the present time, we do not have any capital lease obligations or purchase obligations outstanding.
 Our operating lease obligations are for office equipment, several vehicles, and a temporary trailer providing office space, and total, on average, approximately \$23,000 per month.